-Institution Name University of Bahrain College/ Department College of Engineering/ Department of Chemical Engineering Programme/ Qualification Title B.Sc. in Chemical Engineering Qualification Approval Number Board of Trustees Decision No. (22/1999) dated 29 May 1999 NQF Level 8 Validity Period on NQF 5 years from the date of re-validation Number of Units 48 Units NQF Credit 608 Programme Aims Engage in productive careers in a broad range of the chemical engineering profession in both the public and private sectors including, but not limited to, petrochemical, petroleum refining, gas processing and water.
+Institution Name University of Bahrain College/ Department College of Engineering/ Department of Chemical Engineering Programme/ Qualification Title B.Sc. in Process Instrumentation and Control Engineering Qualification Approval Number Board of Trustees Decision No. (2001/12) dated 12 May 2001 NQF Level 8 Validity Period on NQF 5 years from the date of re-validation Number of Units 49 Units NQF Credit 616 Programme Aims Engage in productive careers in a broad range of the process instrumentation and control engineering profession in both the public and private sectors.
 Engage in ongoing professional development activities by pursuing graduate studies and /or other learning opportunities.
 Advance in responsibility and leadership in their careers.
 Programme Intended Learning Outcomes Identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.
 Apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors.
 Communicate effectively with a range of audiences.
 Recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts.
 Function effectively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives.
+Develop and conduct appropriate experimentation, analyze, and interpret data, and use engineering judgment to draw conclusions.

-6. Develop and conduct appropriate experimentation, analyse, and interpret data, and use engineering judgment to draw conclusions.
 7. Acquire and apply new knowledge as needed, using appropriate learning strategies.